 It is finally time for me to add my chapter to the big, huge story that is Boston 2013.
 Believe me, I have tried to write this post over and over again, but I haven’t been able to find the right way to talk about my weekend – how to address the terrible situation that will forever define such a venerable and beloved marathon, how to describe the wacky, bizarre 3 hours and 28 minutes that was my race, and how to share the truly amazing weekend full of love that was all the hours and days before and after those horrible moments on Monday, April 15th.
 Hopefully this effort at articulating all of those disparate events will be successful enough to convey my thoughts.

 I think it is really only right to address the bombings first, before I get to the wacky, the bizarre and the fantastic.
 Like everyone else who was in Boston on marathon Monday, the bombings rattled me to my core.
 I was, more than anything, numbed by the shock that this could have happened.
 While many felt immediate sadness or fear or alarm, I just felt numb.
 And frankly, I think that I may still feel that way.
 As a self-professed optimist I just cannot begin to comprehend why anyone would choose to carry out such a horrific act.
 That said, I also was acutely, instantly awed by the response to the bombings.
 I was amazed by the rapid and thorough response by the emergency responders in Boston.
-The bombs went off while Ellen and I were
+The bombs went off while Ellen and I were retrieving our car from an underground garage and by the time we were above ground emergency vehicles

 I have also been mesmerized by the innumerable stories of civilians, regular folks like you and me, who ran towards the explosions, right into a melee of severed limbs and blood and screaming and crying, who pressed their hands onto ruptured arteries and who removed their belts and shirts to make the tourniquets that saved a stunning number of lives.
 We Americans are not always the best at looking out for one another but these folks showed us all how it should be done.